Working with an international audience

 Contributing to a bigger purpose

-Every day, important decisions are being taken by the people we work with.
-On a personal, and also political and economic level.
-Through offering mindfulness we want to contribute to better mental health and well-being, so these decisions can be taken from a wider perspective of clarity, wisdom and kindness, rather than from the tunnel vision of stress, fear or exhaustion.
+Through offering mindfulness, we want to contribute to better mental health and wellbeing.
+Every day, important decisions are being taken by the people we work with – on a personal, political and economic level.
+We aim for these decisions to be taken from a wider perspective of clarity, wisdom and kindness, rather than from the tunnel vision of stress, fear or exhaustion.

-In our work there is a deliberate continuum from individual to organisation and ultimately to the society as a whole.
-If mindfulness is an enabler for greater understanding, compassion, wisdom and responsiveness, we seek to cultivate mindfulness within key actors of society such as schools, companies and governmental organisations.
+In our work there is a deliberate continuum from individual to organisation and ultimately society as a whole.
+If mindfulness is an enabler for greater understanding, compassion, wisdom and responsiveness, we seek to cultivate mindfulness within key actors of society such as individual people, companies, public organisations and schools.

-For our programmes we partner with the Oxford University Mindfulness Centre and other leading mindfulness centres around the world, using curricula that are scientifically validated and whose benefits are well understood.
+We partner with the Oxford University Mindfulness Centre and other leading mindfulness centres around the world for our programmes, using curricula that are scientifically validated and whose benefits are well understood.

 As teachers we are certified mindfulness trainers and member of professional mindfulness teacher organisations.
-We continue to train and deepen our mindfulness practice with leading mindfulness teachers.
+We continue to train and deepen our mindfulness practice with leading mindfulness teachers and yearly retreats.